 13. Use baking soda and water to remove tarnish from silver.

-Make a thick paste with 1/4 cup baking soda and 2 tablespoons water.
-Apply with a damp sponge and gently rub, rinse, and buff dry.
+Make a thick paste with 1/4 cup baking soda and 2 tablespoons of water.
+Apply paste with a damp kitchen sponge and gently rub, rinse, and buff dry.

 14. Use aluminum foil and baking soda to clean silver.